socialholic-sneha/Python-Projects/README.md

 # Python-Projects
-This is a collection of my python projects.
+This is a collection of the projects that I'll be working on using python.